Jswig/Jswig.github.io/_posts/2020-05-23-githubpages-custom-domain.md

 `<repo-name>.githun.io`.
 {: .text-justify}

 However, the root of the issue was with `A` DNS records.
-Several of top hits on Google incorrectly advise to create the following DNS `A` records:
+Several of the top hits on Google incorrectly advise to create the following DNS `A` records:
 {: .text-justify}

 - `@` host, pointed to `192.30.252.153`